Superfoods- Real Vs Fake

-- Dark Choclate– Cocao is a great source of iron, magnesium, manganese, phosphorous and zinc- all importnat minerals in the body- Cocao also contains the antioxidants catechins and procyanidins that research has shown to help protect the body from certain cancers (bowel cancer) and help reduce stress.
+- best place to buy topamax This Site Dark Choclate– Cocao is a great source of iron, magnesium, manganese, phosphorous and zinc- all importnat minerals in the body- Cocao also contains the antioxidants catechins and procyanidins that research has shown to help protect the body from certain cancers (bowel cancer) and help reduce stress.
 Drinking cocao has been linked to a decrease in blood pressure -which helps prevent against heart diseases and strokes.
 (Dark choclate although good in small doses is very energy dense and should therefore be avoided in large quantities)

 - Green Tea- rich in antioxidants – green tea also contains B Vitamins, folate, potassium, magnesium, manganese, caffeine and catechins.
 Green tea has become popular recently for its alleged weight loss properties along with its ability to help reduce cholesterol, combat cardiovascualr diseases and prevent against Alzheimers.
 (A miracle elixir it may or may not be but even if it doesnt do all that it has been claimed to do it still provides you with a low calorie way to rehydrate whilst providing you with numerous minerals and vitamins.